hueitan/javascript-sdk-design/README.md

 The target audience of this writeup excludes **non-browser environments** such as hardware, embedded and Node.js.

-> It is possible to suggest improvements by [editing](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md), or dropping suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues).
+> Suggest improvements by [editing](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md), or drop suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues).
 I owe you a beer :beers:

 <p align="right">
 <i>READ IT</i>